 Going into this post, I was only able to look at Turnitin scores from two terms, the one just completed and the one prior.
 I have 21 assignments on the list, with a low score of zero and a high score of 67.
 The average is 12.57, but removing the 67 (an outlier that I'll explain shortly), the average is 9.85.
 Thirteen of the scores are ten or less, five are from 11 to 19, two are from 20 to 25, and then there's the 67.

 Scores do not translate to assignment grades.
-If you submit a paper that recieves a 40% on Turnitin, that doesn't mean you're getting a C on the paper or something.
-The professors don't take that 40 and use it in any way mathematically.
-Turnitin scores are indicators to the professors, nothing more.
+If you submit a paper that receives a 40% on Turnitin, that doesn't mean you're getting a C on the paper or something.
+Professors don't take that 40 and use it in any way mathematically.
+Turnitin scores are generally nothing more than indicators to the professors.
+Having said that, some students have reported that professors have refused to accept work over a certain threshold.
+I've heard 40%, 50%, and higher.
+SNHU does not have a policy that permits or denies professors the ability to do that, so I strongly recommend that students fight back when it happens.

 It's not perfect.
 Turnitin examines a submission and compares it, line by line, to millions of other submissions and web pages.
 An algorithm on that kind of scale is going to be wrong sometimes.
 It's going to flag questionable things occasionally.
 Students in the SNHU Facebook groups complain that Turnitin flags the word “is.”
 It doesn't.
 Nobody would take it seriously; schools wouldn't contract with the service if it flagged the word “is.”
 Because, as we all know: